Click a question to find the answer below. Hit the back button to return to the top.

 20. Will the BDC assist me in preparing applications for other funding sources?

 The BDC is an incorporated company operated by a volunteer Board of Directors who come from the communities of the Deh Cho.

 The Department of Industry, Tourism & Investment funds the operational costs of the Business Development Centre.
 They have also provided money to allow the BDC to provide loans to businesses.

 The Business Development Centre provides services to Wrigley, Fort Simpson, Jean Marie River, Nahanni Butte, Sambaa K’e, and Fort Liard.
-You can visit us in Fort Simpson in the Nahendeh Building next to the Metis office.
+You can visit us in Fort Simpson in the grey, 2-story building beside the Deh Cho First Nations building.
+We are on the bottom floor.
 If you cannot come to see us, we can visit you in your community.
 Just call.

 Business financing, assistance with business plans and operations, general business guidance, and business training.